Codemon72/Spickzettel/Wordpress.md

   - test your code in DevTools (in all browsers)
   - apply to local files and upload them to site with cyberduck
-  - hard refresh page - if necessary: empty and refill cache via admin dashboard: plugins > WP Rocket > Einstellungen –––
+  - hard refresh page - if necessary: empty and refill cache via admin dashboard: plugins > WP Rocket > Einstellungen

+### Workflow Updates

+- Test nach Updates:
+  - empty all cashes
+  - Smoke Test: hard refresh, does the website still look alright?
+  - check the forms
+    - video
+    - slider
+    - maps
+  - check the Customizer - can all fields be accessed?

+–––

 ## Handled Bugs